 There are a couple different strategies you can use when betting on player props, and it is up to the individual better and their bankroll to decide which is the correct one for them.

 Let’s go back to the same screenshot of the receptions market of the Bucs/Saints game.
 The first thing to look for when analyzing prop bets is the market width.

 Market width signifies a sportsbooks confidence in the betting market.
 It looks at the difference between the two betting markets.
-The higher the number the less confident the sportsbook is, so you want a lower number, or more narrow market.
+The higher the number the less confident the sportsbook is, so you want a lower number or a more narrow market.
 Traditionally, the highest width you should bet is 20-25 cents.
 The way you calculate the number is very easy.

 All you need to do is take away the negative odds and subtract the odds for each side.
 I’ll use the Alvin Kamara over under 4.5 receptions side for this example.
 The over is +125 while the under is -165.

 165 – 125 = 40.
-In this case I wouldn’t bet this market as the market width is 40.
+In this case, I wouldn’t bet this market as the market width is 40.

-Two props I would touch are the Marquez Callaway (no width at all) and Mike Evans (20 cents) as those are both below the 25 cent threshold.
+Two props I would touch are the Marquez Callaway (no width at all) and Mike Evans (20 cents) as those are both below the 25-cent threshold.

 Using this same screenshot of the OddsJam Positive EV page, the best strategy to consistently profit using prop bets is to only look at props where the OddsJam Perfect line is around the 25 market width threshold.
 This is a good way to find sharp, profitable bets.
-But ultimately it’s up to your risk tolerance as a bettor to potentially look at props with wider market widths, say 30-40 cents.
+But ultimately it’s up to your risk tolerance as a bettor to potentially look at props with wider market widths say 30-40 cents.